Friargate Coventry

-Friargate is a business district in Coventry.
-Covering 37 acre surrounding Coventry railway station.
-It is made up of 25 new buildings, including 14 Grade A office buildings, two hotels and new homes.
+The Friargate development is a business district in Coventry, covering 37 acres (15 ha) around Coventry Railway Station.
+Upon completion, it will comprise 25 new buildings, including fourteen Grade A office buildings, two hotels and new residential homes.

 The project was scheduled to take 15 years to complete and is thought to be providing 15,000 new jobs at a cost of £100 million.
 It has been described by the Coventry Telegraph as one of the twelve new developments that will change Coventry forever.

 The former leader of Coventry City Council, Cllr Ann Lucas, has stated that developments such as Friargate will help the city achieve its aim of being a top 10 UK city.

-On 10 March 2016 Station Square, the new public thoroughfare created as part of the development, was opened by Cllr Lucas.
+On 10^{th} March 2016, Station Square, the new public thoroughfare created as part of the development, was opened by Cllr Lucas.
 The space features more than 200 trees, stone benches and seats and was heralded as proof that Friargate is already changing the area.

 Ownership

 Friargate Coventry LLP is the organisation that has been formed to bring forward the development of Friargate.
-This organisation is the development vehicle for Cannon Cannon Kirk, a Dublin-based property group.
+This organisation is the development vehicle for Cannon Kirk, a Dublin-based property group.

 Location

-Friargate surrounds Coventry railway station, covering 37 acre.
-The new business district will be located to the south of the city, in close proximity to Junction 6 of the Coventry ring road, Central 6 Retail Park and the King Henry VIII School.
+Covering 37 acres (15 ha) in the south of the city centre, the Friargate development is situated in close proximity to Coventry Railway Station and Junction 6 of the Coventry ring road, offering extensive and reliable transport options from across the UK.

-The extensive, reliable, transport connections have been cited as a key factor in locating development of this scale at the Friargate site.
+The development also sees the benefit of being located near a range of local businesses, schools and amenities, such as Central 6 retail park.

 History

-The modern station has been located on this site since 1962, after it was rebuilt following heavy bombing during the Blitz in 1940, it is now a Grade-II listed building.
-However, a station has been located on the site since 1838.

-Office buildings and retail units have also been located on this site since the 1960s, the most prominent of which was Station Tower.
-This was demolished in October 2015 to make way for the Friargate development, after being deemed no longer fit for purpose and outdated.
+The development’s timeline travels back as far as the 1960s, with office buildings and retail units located on the site.
+The most prominent of which was Station Tower, which was demolished in October 2015 to make way for the Friargate development due to being deemed no longer fit for purpose and outdated.